-One of the most frequent questions I hear from patients is what is the best diet to boost fertility.
-Whether they’re trying to conceive naturally or going through ART, I recommend they follow a plant-based diet.
-This means eating mostly fruits, vegetables, whole grains, legumes, and lesser amounts of clean animal products.
+One of the most frequent questions I hear from patients as a dietitian is what is the best diet to boost fertility.
+Whether they’re trying to conceive naturally or going through ART, I recommend they follow a less meat, plant foods diet.
+This means developing healthy eating with mostly fresh fruits, vegetables, whole grains, legumes, and lesser amounts of clean animal products.
 I personally believe following a strictly plant-based diet has the most health benefits, including reduced cholesterol and inflammation, stabilized blood-sugar, and enhanced fertility.
 But, I completely understand that this pre pregnancy diet does not work for everyone and I support what works best for the individual.

 Struggling With Infertility

 Many patients ask if it’s really worth it to make such a change to their eating habits.
 I tell them the story of “Keri”.
 After a year of her and her husband trying to conceive on their own with no outcome, they decided to seek the help of a fertility specialist.
 Keri and her husband found out she had an extremely diminished ovarian reserve and were told that even with IVF, conceiving was going to be a challenge.
 They went through two cycles of IVF and they didn’t have any embryos.
 Because they were so devastated, her doctor recommended she take a short break from IVF and see me during that time.
 She started seeing me and was open to making any changes that may help her increase fertility.
 I remember one of the first things she said to me was “why can’t I get pregnant?”.